 You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

-At the end of exercises, I’ll also share 30-minute no-bench dumbbell chest workout samples; you can try them at home or the gym to train your chest
+At the end of this article, I’ll also share a 30-minute no-bench dumbbell chest workout routine that you can try at home.

-12 Floor Dumbbell Chest Exercises Without a Bench
+15 Best Dumbbell Chest Exercises Without a Bench

 1. Dumbbell Floor Press

 The dumbbell floor press is a simple yet effective exercise to work on your pecs.
-It bolsters your pectoral and tricep muscles and helps improve upper body strength.

-Steps to perform:
+Steps to Perform

 - Grab one dumbbell in each hand and lie on the floor with your knees bent and feet flat on the ground.